Aquilegia: Pollination

 Some North American columbines adapted to pollination by hawkmoths (pictured) and hummingbirds.
 Longer nectar spurs require nectar-seeking hawkmoths to make contact with the columbine's reproductive organs.

-Following the evolution of the genus, Aquilegia developed diverse floral features including varied orientation, coloration, and nectar spur morphology to attract different pollinators, contributing to speciation.
-The suite of floral traits that develop to attract a particular set of pollinators are collectively referred to as a pollination syndrome.
-Aquilegia flowers are traditionally divided into three pollination syndromes: bumblebees, hummingbirds, or hawkmoths, each of which are attracted by the plants' nectar.
+Aquilegia developed diverse floral features including varied orientation, coloration, and nectar spur morphology to attract different pollinators, contributing to speciation.
+The suite of floral traits that develop to attract a particular set of pollinators are collectively referred to as a flower's pollination syndrome (also called a floral syndrome).
+Aquilegia flowers are traditionally divided into three pollination syndromes: bumblebees, hummingbirds, or hawkmoths, each of which is attracted by the plants' nectar.
+In addition to these primary pollinators, pollen-collecting insects frequently function as secondary pollinators among columbines.
+A 2026-published study determined that pollination syndromes in Aquilegia species were primarily driven by the three sets of nectar-collecting pollinators but found no evidence that secondary, pollen-collecting pollinators imposed any evolutionary pressure on floral traits.
 In cases where pollinators are scarce, columbines may adopt autogamy as a primary fertilization method, such as in A. paui.

 Eurasian columbines are primarily pollinated by flies, bees, and bumblebees.
 North American columbines are generally pollinated by bees, bumblebees, hawkmoths, and hummingbirds.
-Pollination by hummingbirds is more typical to red-flowered North American Aquilegia, while pale-flowered columbines may have developed to increase their visibility to hawkmoths in twilight.
+Pollination by hummingbirds is more typical for red-flowered North American Aquilegia, while pale-flowered columbines may have developed to increase their visibility to hawkmoths in twilight.

 Nectar spur length on particular columbines is often correlated to their associated pollinators.
 While nectar spur length in Eurasia varies little, there is substantial variation in North American spur length.
-Hawkmoths often possess long tongues, permitting them to reach deeper into nectar spurs.
-The elongated nectar spurs on some columbines prevent hawkmoths from removing nectar from the spurs without also making contact with the reproductive organs of the flower.
-While hawkmoths are present in Eurasia, there are not Eurasian columbines with the hawkmoth pollination syndrome which includes longer spurs.
+There, hawkmoths often possess long tongues, which permit them to reach deep into nectar spurs.
+In areas of hawkmoth pollination, the elongated nectar spurs of A. coerulea prevent them from removing nectar without making contact with the pollen.
+While hawkmoths are present in Eurasia, there are no Eurasian columbines with the hawkmoth pollination syndrome which includes longer spurs.
 In North America, the presence of hummingbirds – which are absent in Eurasia and possess tongue lengths that are generally intermediate between other pollinators and hawkmoths – may have functioned as a stepping stone that allowed North American Aquilegia to evolve the hawkmoth pollination syndrome.

 While a given population of Aquilegia may settle a particular habitat and develop pollination syndromes for certain pollinators, this does not necessarily translate into ecological speciation with genetic barriers between species.
 The likelihood of such speciation increases when floral mutations and pollinator behavioral changes coincide with isolated, small populations, as in the case of A. micrantha var. mancosana.